 Subchapter K does not require partnership income or items to be shared or allocated pro rata according to the capital or ownership interests of the partners.
 Nor are different items required to be shared in the same proportions.
 Rather, partners' shares of partnership items are generally determined by their agreement.
 See IRC § 704(a).
 These sharing arrangements may also change over time.
 The primary limitation on this flexibility is the requirement that these so-called "special allocations" must have substantial economic effect under IRC § 704(b) and related regulations.
-But as noted above, the test for substantial economic effect focuses on whether the federal tax result reflects the economic substance of the allocations-not on whether this is true for state tax results.
+But as will be discussed further in this white paper, the test for substantial economic effect focuses on whether the federal tax result reflects the economic substance of the allocations-not on whether this is true for state tax results.